 Also called a living trust, a revocable trust is one that is created during the trustor’s lifetime and can be changed, altered, or even revoked at any time.
 You can transfer the title of a property to the trust and have the ability to remove it if you choose.
 At the time of your death, assets owned by the trust aren’t subject to probate.

 A marital, or “A,” trust is one that benefits the surviving spouse.
 Assets are placed into a trust upon the death of one spouse and the surviving spouse receives all income generated by those assets.
-Upon the death of the second spouse, the principal typically goes to their children.
+Upon the death of the second spouse, the principal typically goes to their children or named beneficiaries.

 A life insurance policy is an important tool for helping to protect your children financially following your death.
 You can name your children as beneficiaries of the policy.
 If you pass away while they are still underage, however, no benefits can be paid until the court appoints a guardian.
 The process can be long and expensive.